-When Rusty Fuller first started at St. Paul School District in Nebraska, he was determined to create a strength and conditioning program that would benefit everyone.
-Rusty wanted to make an impact on every student in the Physical Education program to the variety of student-athletes on St. Paul’s sports teams.
+When Rusty Fuller first started teaching and coaching at St. Paul School District in Nebraska, he was determined to create a strength and conditioning program that would benefit everyone – regardless of what sport they played, or we simply a Phys Ed Student.

-To help contextualize the success, both big and small, Rusty likes to use numbers to paint the picture of what the strength and conditioning program has meant for St. Paul.
+To help contextualize the success, Rusty likes to use numbers to paint the picture of what the strength and conditioning program has meant for St. Paul.

 “At the beginning of the year, we help students to take their baseline numbers and set goals that they can work towards throughout the year.
 The numbers don’t lie, and both our male and female students have seen tremendous growth that is exciting to highlight.”

-To help spotlight the success, Rusty continues to partner with PLT4M to track and monitor student progress.
+To track and monitor student progress Rusty leverages the PLT4M training software.
 In doing so, St. Paul now has an impressive library of historical data.
 For Rusty, he is wowed when he looks at the numbers,

 “When we first started tracking a lot of this, our numbers across the board were good, not great.
 But over the last six years while using PLT4M, our entire student body has improved.
 The names on the historical leaderboards are all from the last few years, and our school averages are through the roof.”